MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

      b.
 Give the log collector a **name**.

      c.
 Enter the **Host IP address** of the machine you'll use to deploy the Docker.

-     > [!NOTE]
-     > The host IP address can be replaced with the machine name, if there is a DNS server (or equivalent) that will resolve the host name.
+The host IP address can be replaced with the machine name, if there is a DNS server (or equivalent) that will resolve the host name.

      d.
 Select all **Data sources** that you want to connect to the collector, and click **Update** to save the configuration see the next deployment steps.